-This article and related videos explain the information provided on Kentucky scaled benchmark reports.
+This article explains the information provided on the Kentucky scaled benchmark reports.

 These reports are provided as PDF and XLS reports via ShareFile®.
 You can also access them online if they were taken online.
 See Scaled Benchmark Reports for information on accessing these reports online.